ksug-ai/kubestrong/README.md

-# 📘 Certified Community Members Submission Guide
+# 📘 kubestrong club Members Submission Guide

-Welcome!
-This project highlights certified Kubernetes community members around the world.
-If you are certified (CKA, CKAD, CKS, etc.), you're welcome to submit your profile.
+Welcome to kubestrong club!
+This project highlights K8SUG certified kubestrong community members around the world.
+We are still finalizing the details on how to be a kubestrong.
+In the meantime, first up 16 awstronauts + kubestronauts around the world.
+More info on [kubestrong](https://linkedin.com/company/kubestrong).

 ---